 Frequently Asked Questions

-Mushroom ketchup is a thin, savoury brown sauce made from mushrooms and spices.
+What is mushroom ketchup?
+It is a thin, savoury brown sauce made from mushrooms and spices.
 If you cannot find it, use a little extra Worcestershire sauce or a teaspoon of soy sauce instead.

-Mary Berry’s version uses dauphinoise potato slices instead of mashed potato, plus red wine and muscovado sugar in the filling.
-Delia’s is more traditional, with a whipped mash topping and Double Gloucester cheese, and her double-batch mince method gives you a second meal for free.
+How does Delia’s cottage pie compare to Mary Berry’s?
+Mary Berry uses dauphinoise potato slices instead of mashed potato, plus red wine and muscovado sugar in the filling.
+Delia’s is more traditional, with whipped mash and Double Gloucester cheese, and her double-batch method gives you a second meal for free.

 Delia Smith Cottage Pie Recipe

-Course: DinnerCuisine: british4
+Course: DinnerCuisine: british1

 servings20